weidongxu-microsoft/work-notes/design_review/sample-collection.md

 ### Alternative considered

-Step 1, when SDK team generates the package, it generates a specific version of the examples that matching the JSON example, and upload it to an intermediate repo.
+Step 1, when SDK team generates the package, it generates a specific version of the examples that matching the JSON example, and upload it to an intermediate repository.

 But flag it as "not released".